dogweather/forkful/content/en/fish-shell/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Getting the current date in programming is a fundamental task that allows you to retrieve and manipulate the system's date and time data.
-In scripting and automation tasks, it's essential for generating timestamps, scheduling tasks, and creating logs.

 ## How to:
 Fish Shell utilizes external commands like `date` for getting the current date, offering flexibility to format the output as needed.
 Here's how to use it: